TailorTalk/website/public/guide/content/tools/calendar_tool.md

 <img src="../images/change_permissions.png" alt="text" width="60%" />
 6. Save the settings to enable the AI to schedule and manage bookings.

-## How It Works
+## How Your TailorTalk Agent Works with Calendars
 Once the calendar is integrated and shared:
-- The agent checks availability before booking an appointment.
+- Your TailorTalk agent checks availability before booking an appointment
-- It can schedule on user inputs.
+- It can schedule based on user inputs and preferences

 ## Use Cases
-- **Book Personal Meetings with Leads**: Automate scheduling of one-on-one calls.
+- **Book Personal Meetings with Leads**: Your TailorTalk agent automates scheduling of one-on-one calls
-- **Book Demos**: Arrange product demonstrations with potential clients.
+- **Book Demos**: Your TailorTalk agent arranges product demonstrations with potential clients
-- **Book Test Rides**: Manage test ride appointments for automotive businesses.
+- **Book Test Rides**: Your TailorTalk agent manages test ride appointments for automotive businesses
-- **Clinic Appointments**: Allow patients to book consultations seamlessly.
+- **Clinic Appointments**: Your TailorTalk agent allows patients to book consultations seamlessly

 By utilizing the **Calendar Tool**, businesses can eliminate manual scheduling, enhance customer experience, and improve overall productivity with automated appointment management.